shannon-coupland/CSE330-Test/README.md

 # CSE330-Test
-Test repo fo different concepts presented in CSE330.
+Test repo for different concepts presented in CSE330.